Apple Pencil won’t charge? – 7 Solutions for both (1st and 2nd Gen)

 Force Restart An iPad With a Top Button

-5. Now, wait for the boot-up to complete and check if the Apple pencil is being charged.
+5. Wait for the iPad to finish restarting and check if the Apple Pencil is now charging.

-If the issue persists, check if the Apple Pencil can be charged by using another charging device or another method, such as a wall charger or a power bank.
+If the problem is still there, try charging the Apple Pencil with a different device or a different method, like a wall charger or a power bank.

 2. Remove the Apple Pencil from Bluetooth Devices

-1. Disconnect the Apple Pencil from the iPad.
-Navigate to Settings > Bluetooth.
+1. Disconnect the Apple Pencil and open Settings > Bluetooth on your iPad.

 Open the Apple Pencil in the iPad's Bluetooth Settings